-- (A) The estimated Assessed Cost to be recovered through the Non-Ad Valorem Assessment for the Fiscal Year commencing October 1, 2020 is \$24,991,158 consisting of \$4,742,130 for Tier 1 (relative value of improvement for each Tax Parcel for more variable costs) and \$20,249,028 for Tier 2 (substantially uniform benefit per Tax Parcel encompassing more fixed, readiness to serve costs). - (B) The Non-Ad Valorem Assessments established in this Annual Assessment Resolution are determined by the assessment rates prepared for consideration by the public and District Commission in the preparation of the Non-Ad Valorem Assessment Roll for the Fiscal Year commencing October 1, 2020. - (C) The rate of Non-Ad Valorem Assessment for each Tax Parcel is (1) \$0.93 per thousand dollars of improvements, or fraction thereof, for each Tax Parcel as reflected in the Tax Roll (Tier 1), plus (2) \$162.00 per each parcel of developed or developable real property determined to benefit from or to create burdens upon, or both, the Assessed Cost (Tier 2). - (D) The rates in subsection (C) shall be the Maximum Rate; and, are the annual rates for the Assessment imposed at the time of the initial imposition of the Non-Ad Valorem Assessment in accord with the referendum approved by the electors of the District on August 18, 2020.
+- (A) The estimated Assessed Cost to be recovered through the Non-Ad Valorem Assessment for the Fiscal Year commencing October 1, 2022, is \$27,174,764 consisting of \$5,892,517 for Tier 1 (relative value of improvement for each Tax Parcel for more variable costs) and \$21,284,247 for Tier 2 (substantially uniform benefit per Tax Parcel encompassing more fixed, readiness to serve costs). - (B) The Non-Ad Valorem Assessments established in this Annual Assessment Resolution are determined by employing the assessment rates adopted by the District Commission in the preparation of the Non-Ad Valorem Assessment Roll for the Fiscal Year commencing October 1, 2022. - (C) As a matter of policy and prior direction from the District Commission, indexing as provided by law, the 2020 Referendum approved by the electors of the District, and the Procedural Resolution has been published and is being implemented for the Fiscal Year beginning October 1, 2022.
+Proof of timely publication of such notice is appended hereto as Appendix A. The rate of Non-Ad Valorem Assessment for each Tax Parcel for the Fiscal Year beginning October 1, 2022 is accordingly (1) \$0.98 per thousand dollars of improvements, or fraction thereof, for each Tax Parcel as reflected in the Tax Roll (Tier 1), plus (2) \$170.04 per each parcel of developed or developable real property determined to benefit from (or to create burdens upon, or both), the Assessed Cost (Tier 2).

+(D) The rates in subsection (C) upon adopting hereof, then become the Maximum Rate; being derived from the annual rates for the Assessment imposed at the time of the initial imposition of the Non-Ad Valorem Assessment and as increased by law and in accord with the 2020 Referendum approved by the electors of the District.

 SECTION 2.02.
-NON-AD VALOREM ASSESSMENT ROLL
+NON-AD VALOREM ASSESSMENT ROLL.